This page was last updated on 01.18.2021.

 This means you can already start planning your trip to the Land of Fire and Ice.

 UPDATE: The country's borders remain closed to most travelers from countries outside of the EU/EEA and EFTA.
-However, as of July 15th, travel restrictions are lifted for residents of an additional 14 states outside of the Schengen Area as well as Andorra, Monaco, San Marino, and the Vatican.
+However, as of January 18th, travel restrictions are lifted for residents of the following states outside of the Schengen Area as well as Andorra, Monaco, San Marino, and the Vatican.